izzumani/AzureServiceBus/README.md

 # Solution Architecture

 **
-Core Project (Domain) (The models of what our application represents)
+Core Project (Domain) (The models of what this application represents)
 	Entities
 	Value Objects
 	Aggregates (if doing DDD)